-Figure 4.4 Various combinations of tactile and Braille signage see http://www.systech-signage.com/pages/braille.htm
+Figure 3.4 Various combinations of tactile and Braille signage

 Similarly, a range of specialist signs known as BrailliantTouch® Accessible signage are available locally through BrailliantTouch Australia.
 Incorporating optional coloured text and embossed Braille dots, these (layered) signs are available in a wide range of finishes; and can include background colours/textures and optional logos, while a variety of metal and plastic substrates for the signs can also be selected.